electrode-io/electrode/packages/electrode-archetype-react-app/README.md

 -   `babelRegister` - Set to `false` to disable loading `babel-register`
     -   `babel-register` is loaded by default only in babel-register app mode, and off in src/lib app mode.
--   `optimizeModulesForProduction` - Set to `false` to disable loading optimized copy of React modules.
-    -   also disabled unless `NODE_ENV=production`
-    -   If this is an object, then it's used as `options` for `optimizeModulesForProduction`
 -   `cssModuleHook` - Set to `false` to disable loading [css-module-hook]
     -   If this is an object, then it's used as `options` for `cssModuleHook`
 -   `isomorphicExtendRequire` - Set to `false` to disable loading isomorphic-loader support

-#### optimizeModulesForProduction Options

-The `optimizeModulesForProduction` options supported the following flags:

--   `quiet` - Boolean to turn off console.log messages
--   `force` - Boolean to force enable regardless of `NODE_ENV`

 ### src/lib Mode